subfold/workers-proxy/README.md

 # WIP: Cloudflare Workers Proxy

-**workers-proxy** is a simple declarative library for creating reverse proxies with Cloudflare Workers.
+A simple library for creating reverse proxies with Cloudflare Workers.

 ## Installation